unoplatform/uno/doc/articles/uno-development/working-with-the-samples-apps.md

 - Create a new `UserControl` from the Visual Studio templates in the `UITests.Shared` project
 - Add `[Uno.UI.Samples.Controls.Sample]` on the code-behind class.

-  _Note: This attribute also accepts few other metadata about you sample like a list of `Categories`, a `Name`, a `Description` etc. Check the `SampleAttribute` XML-doc for more info._
+  _Note: This attribute also accepts a few other metadata about your sample, such as a list of `Categories`, a `Name`, a `Description` etc. Check the `SampleAttribute` XML-doc for more info._

 - Run the samples application, and the sample should appear in the samples browser